 Environmental Risk- People who are consistently under high amounts of stress due to their living environments and life experiences may be at a higher risk for suicide.
 Those who have known someone close to them who has completed suicide may also be at a higher risk for developing suicide ideation.

 - Having guns in the home

-There is a common misconception that there are no warning signs for people that are successful at completing suicide.
-Many people have thought that individuals who do want to commit suicide don't talk about it or try to hide their suicide ideation and the ones that do talk about are asking for help and don't plan to go through with suicide.
+There is a common misconception that there are no warning signs from people who are successful at completing suicide.
+It is a mistake to think that individuals who want to complete suicide donot talk about it and try to hide their suicide ideation or that the ones who do talk about it are asking for help and donot plan to go through with suicide.
 These are dangerous assumptions to make.
 There are many warning signs of suicide and suicide ideation that are either behavioral, physical, cognitive, or psychosocial.